Broadband Terms and Conditions for Residential Customers

 2.3 Monthly Rolling Packages.
 A monthly rolling package has no Minimum Period commitment period, but you are required to give us at least 30 days’ notice that you want to end it (the maximum notice you can give is 180 days).

 2.4 Cooling Off Period.
 You have the right to change your mind about purchasing our Services and may cancel the Service within the “Cooling-off Period” set by law.
-This is the period of 14 days, starting on the Service installation date.
+This is the period of 14 days, starting on the day after the receipt of your Order Confirmation.
 It doesn’t apply to any further Services you Order from us or other changes you ask us to make to your Services (including where you agree to a new Minimum Period in respect of them) during the term of this Contract.

 2.5 Cancelation during Cooling-Off Period.
 If you cancel this Contract before the Cooling-off Period has ended, you’ll have to pay us for any telephone charges which are not free under the package you Ordered that you incur up until the time you cancel and may include any installation and Router Equipment costs, which we have incurred in provisioning your Order.